rossv/HHtools-test/README.md

 available from the command line and as a PyQt GUI so they can be bundled as standalone executables.

+## Web Apps

+The repository now includes experimental browser-based versions of the tools powered by [PyScript](https://pyscript.net).
+The static files live in the `docs/` folder so they can be hosted directly with GitHub Pages.

+Visit the [Design Storm Generator](docs/design-storm.html) to try an interactive tool that runs completely in the browser.
+Additional tools can be added to the `docs/` directory following the same pattern.

 ## Installation

 ```bash